justunsix/azure-tests/entra/README.md

-# Azure Active Directory
+# Microsoft Entra formerly Azure Active Directory (AAD)

 Use Microsoft Graph API and PowerShell to manage Microsoft Entra, also known formerly as Azure Active Directory (AAD), resources.

-## Update-AzureADGroupMembershipFromCSV.ps1

-PowerShell script to update Azure Active Directory group membership from a CSV file.

-Example use case: Synchronize AAD groups with a user list maintained in a CSV file.

-### Prerequisites
+## Prerequisites

 - [Install the Microsoft Graph PowerShell SDK](https://learn.microsoft.com/en-us/powershell/microsoftgraph/installation?view=graph-powershell-1.0) and its prerequisites and verify it:
   - PowerShell 7 and later is recommended.
   - If using Windows PowerShell, additional prerequisites are required.
 - Learn more at [Microsoft Graph PowerShell SDK](https://learn.microsoft.com/en-us/powershell/microsoftgraph/?view=graph-powershell-1.0)

+## Description of Scripts in this Directory

+- `Check-EnterpriseAppUsers` - Check users in an Enterprise Application
+  - `Check-GroupOwners` - Check owners of groups
+  - `Check-UsersFromEmailList.ps1` - See if users with certain emails are present in Entra and how many of them there are
+- `Add-GroupOwners.ps1` - Add owners to groups

-#### PowerShell 7
+## PowerShell 7

 There may be errors when trying to install the Microsoft Graph PowerShell SDK on PowerShell 7.
 If you encounter errors like: